Responsibility in the Supply Chain

 Moreover, Eppendorf expects its suppliers to comply with applicable environmental laws, regulations and standards.
 Accordingly, we expect suppliers to set up and operate an environmental management system based on accepted standards in order to minimize environmental impacts and hazards and improve environmental protection in their day-to-day business operations.
 At Eppendorf, we expect our Business Partners to be able to declare that to the best of their knowledge they have no reason to assume that the products delivered to us contain conflict minerals from the DR Congo or other countries mentioned in the Dodd-Frank Act.
 If a Business Partner cannot be able to do so, the Business Partner is obliged to inform Eppendorf about this in writing without undue delay.

-In addition, we expect suppliers to comply with fundamental workers’ rights as stipulated by applicable national laws.
+In addition, we require that suppliers comply with fundamental workers’ rights as stipulated by applicable national laws.
 Such laws include regulations prohibiting child labor, forced labor and discrimination, as well as those protecting freedom of association, fair pay, lawful working hours and occupational health and safety.

 Eppendorf expects suppliers to not tolerate corruption of any kind.
 They are obliged to ensure that their companies comply with the conventions of the UN and the Organization for Economic Cooperation and Development (OECD) on combating corruption, as well as relevant anti-corruption laws.
 Any conflicts of interest with personal and business interests or other activities, including those of relatives or individuals and entities otherwise closely associated with the company, are avoided from the very outset.